- Current book projects:

 Our book argues that the story of globalization cannot be depicted as anonymous market forces exerting quasi-natural laws on human societies: we must account for the political activities of large corporations.
 But what does the political action of firms look like in the context of trade policy and globalization?
 Agents of Neoliberal Globalization develops a rigorous social science approach to detect class political signatures in the making of global market institutions.

-Forthcoming, 2019.
+Forthcoming, 2020.
 “Trade Globalization and its Consequences.”
-12,500 word chapter in New Frontiers in Globalization Research: Theories, Processes and Perspectives from the Global North and Global South, ed., Ino Rossi.
+12,500 word chapter in Challenges of Globalization and Prospects for an Inter-civilizational World Order, ed., Ino Rossi.
 Springer.

-2018 Yvonne A. Braun and Michael C. Dreiling (equal authorship).
+2018 Yvonne A. Braun and Michael C. Dreiling.
 “Social Problems in Global Perspective.”
 In The Cambridge Handbook of Social Problems, Eds.
 A. Javier Trevino.
 Pgs.
 77-98.
 Cambridge University Press.

 2011 Dreiling, Michael C. and Derek Darves.
 “Corporations in American Trade Policy: A Network Analysis of Corporate-Dyad Political Action.”
 American Journal of Sociology 116(5): 1514-1563.